 Tomato leaf problems you should not worry about

 Tomato leaf curl is often an environmental change due to stress.
 With no other symptoms of disease, no treatment is necessary.

-Purple leaves are caused by expression of anthocyanin due to light exposure.
+Purple leaves are caused by the expression of anthocyanin due to light exposure.
 Often appearing on plants grown under intense light, there is no cause for concern or need for treatment of purple tomato leaves.

 Phew!
 Did you make it through all of that?

 Thanks for sticking around this long!
-There’s too much information to commit it all to memory, so here’s the take home message.
+There’s too much information to commit it all to memory, so here’s the take-home message.